<< <%SKIN-STRTRANS-SYNTOC%> >>

 U.S. Receipts for Gifts in Kind

-I am quite unclear what the receipts should look like for Gifts In Kind in the U.S.A.
-My expectation is that you will need to do them using mail merge, with a custom-designed letter format.
+We are quite unclear what the receipts should look like for Gifts In Kind in the U.S.A.
+Our expectation is that you will need to do them using mail merge, with a custom-designed letter format.
 You will probably need two different letter formats for the case when you enter a real Amount for the gift, and the case where you enter $0.
-(In the latter case, I am told that you want to leave a space for the donor to enter the amount.)
+(In the latter case, we are told that you want to leave a space for the donor to enter the amount.)

 Reporting Gifts in Kind Separately

-Some users suggested in my survey on this topic that the Amounts of Gift In Kind donations should not add into the totals of reports on donations.
-I'm sorry, but I did not make that change.
-It is not entirely clear to me that everyone would want the program to behave this way, and if I did exclude Gifts In Kind from the reports, I would need to provide a 2nd set of reports to only report on Gift In Kind donations.
+Some users suggested in our survey on this topic that the Amounts of Gift In Kind donations should not add into the totals of reports on donations.
+I'm sorry, but we did not make that change.
+It is not entirely clear to us that everyone would want the program to behave this way, and if we did exclude Gifts In Kind from the reports, we would need to provide a 2nd set of reports to only report on Gift In Kind donations.
 If you do want to generate donation detail reports that exclude (or only include) Gifts In Kind, you should be able to get this effect by using the Filter button on the reports window, filtering on either the Cheque No / Paid By field or the category description field (if you reserved one or more categories for Gifts In Kind).
-A sample filter would be for Reports à Donation à All Donations à Sort By Name.
+A sample filter would be for Reports ⇒ Donation ⇒ All Donations ⇒ Sort By Name.
 To view only the Gifts In Kind, enter the following filter:

 cheque_no = 'Gift In Kind'